A3AJAGBE/person_api/README.md

 psycopg2-binary was installed due to the production database.

+## Limitations/Assumptions

+- Familiarity  with Python
+- Familiarity  with git and GitHub
+- No auth Implementation for the API
+- The application was developed on  MacOS
+- Knowledge of using the command line interface (CLI)

 ## Appendix

-The "person.db" database should be deleted, if you named your database some different from "person".
+The "person.db" database should be deleted, if you named or wish to name your database some different from "person".

+If you are using a different device, lookup on how certain things are done. e.g creating a virtual environment.